How to Get AS9100 Certification

 Step 1: Understand the AS9100 Standard

-AS9100 builds on ISO 9001 but adds aerospace-specific requirements such as:
+AS9100 builds on ISO 9001 but introduces aerospace-specific requirements such as:

 Product safety